 There are 3 ways to sterilize the spices:

 Fumigation: It is the cheapest and most common way to sterilize spices.
 Companies achieve this by pumping ethylene oxide gas into containers of spices and allow it to permeate through the container until sterilization occurs.
 As a result of this process, residue from the ethylene oxide remains on the spices and aeration needs to occur in order to allow the gas to dissipate.

-Irradiation: This process uses gamma radiation to penetrate high density packing materials to sterilize spices.
-The plus side to this method is there’s no residue left over like there is in fumigation.
-The downside of irradiation is that it reduces the flavour and nutrition value of the spices.
+Irradiation: This process uses gamma radiation to penetrate high-density packing materials to sterilize spices.
+The plus side to this method is there’s no residue leftover like there is in fumigation.
+The downside of irradiation is that it reduces the flavor and nutritional value of the spices.